shnam7/ardukit/README.md

 And, be sure to call **adk::run()** in the loop() function to enable ardukit engine, which is running Task instances, timer callback functions, etc.

-This is a typical source code format to use ardukit.
+Typical source code format using ardukit would be like this:

 ```cpp
 #include <adrukit.h>